 Competition has intensified in recent years as the pay-TV industry has matured.
-With respect to our DISH TV services, we and our competitors increasingly must seek to attract a greater proportion of new subscribers from each other's existing subscriber bases rather than from first-time purchasers of pay-TV services.
+We and our competitors increasingly must seek to attract a greater proportion of new subscribers from each other's existing subscriber bases rather than from first-time purchasers of pay-TV services.
+We face substantial competition from established pay-TV providers and broadband service providers and increasing competition from companies providing/facilitating the delivery of video content via the Internet to computers, televisions, and other streaming and mobile devices, including wireless service providers.
+In recent years, industry consolidation and convergence has created competitors with greater scale and multiple product/service offerings.
+These developments, among others, have contributed to intense and increasing competition, and we expect such competition to continue.
 We incur significant costs to retain our existing DISH TV subscribers, mostly as a result of upgrading their equipment to next generation receivers, primarily including our Hopper receivers, and by providing retention credits.
 Our DISH TV subscriber retention costs may vary significantly from period to period.